saifkazi-creator/prnu-image-authentication/README.md

 ## Known Limitations

-- **Generator-specific:** Model accuracy drops on AI generators not represented in training data.
-Best results when training data includes images from multiple generators (SD, DALL·E, Midjourney, GAN).
+- **Unseen generators:** Model accuracy drops on AI generators not in training data (e.g. Gemini, Flux).
+Adding images from new generators and retraining resolves this.
 - **Resolution dependent:** Images below 256×256 px produce unreliable residuals.
 Do not use thumbnail datasets.
 - **Heavy post-processing:** Images that have been heavily compressed, filtered, or resized after generation may fool the detector.
 - **Not a deepfake detector:** This system is designed for fully AI-generated images, not face-swaps or partial manipulations.

+---

+## Future Improvements

+- Add training data from Gemini (Imagen 3), DALL·E 3, Flux, and Midjourney
+- Experiment with deep learning feature extractors (CNN-based residual analysis)
+- Add batch inference support for processing entire folders
+- Improve Streamlit UI with side-by-side comparison mode

 ---